massimobonanni/PromptusMaximus/README.md

-# 🏛️ Gitus Ridiculus
+# 🏛️ Promptus Maximus

 **Speak like Caesar.
 Complain like Cicero.
 Debug like a gladiator.**

-Welcome to **Gitus Ridiculus**, the most unnecessarily dramatic language demo this side of the Rubicon.
+Welcome to **Promptus Maximus**, the most unnecessarily dramatic language demo this side of the Rubicon.
 Powered by GitHub-hosted LLMs and fueled by fake Latin, this app takes your mundane modern phrases and reimagines them as epic proclamations worthy of the Roman Senate.

 ---

 ## 🤔 What Is This?

-Gitus Ridiculus is a satirical translation engine that turns everyday expressions into theatrical, Latin-inspired nonsense.
+Promptus Maximus is a satirical translation engine that turns everyday expressions into theatrical, Latin-inspired nonsense.
 Whether you're stuck in traffic or rage-pushing to `main`, our LLMs will elevate your suffering to imperial poetry.

 > “My code won’t compile.”
 > → *By Jupiter’s beard!
 The sacred scrolls of logic refuse to obey—debuggus maximus is upon us!*